llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 > server
 > client
 >
-> # now stop the server you had running before and restart it, this time in the new `server` namespace
+> # stop the server you had running before and restart it in the new `server` namespace
-> root@kind-control-plane:/# ip netns exec server python3 -m http.server 8080
+> root@kind-control-plane:/# ip netns exec server nohup python3 -m http.server 8080 &
-> Serving HTTP on :: port 8080 (http://[::]:8080/) ...
+> [1] 29538
+> root@kind-control-plane:/# nohup: ignoring input and appending output to 'nohup.out'
 >
 > # attempt to call this server from the client namespace
 > root@kind-control-plane:/# ip netns exec client curl localhost:8080